Flint residents are still fighting for their lives.

 “This throws a monkey wrench in the whole system,” Jerome Paulson, a pediatric and environmental health specialist at George Washington University, told Undark magazine.

-Earlier this week, residents delivered messages in bottles to Governor Rick Snyder and Schuette, detailing what the state government owes the people of Flint.
+Earlier this week, residents delivered messages in bottles to Gov. Rick Snyder and Schuette, detailing what the state government owes the people of Flint.

 “My 34-year-old daughter died,” read one letter.
 “There is no amount of money that can take back the sleepless nights spent worrying about my son’s speech or the amount of hair I have lost,” read another.